d0tTino/docs-/docs/cyberpunk-cookbook.md

 ### Part II: The Trust-Network Blueprint — Architecting Clandestine Alliances

-This section provides a comprehensive doctrine for the construction and maintenance of secure, compartmentalized human networks capable of withstanding infiltration and state-level pressure.
+This section provides a comprehensive doctrine for the construction and maintenance of secure, compartmentalized human networks.
+These networks must withstand infiltration and state-level pressure.
 The content herein forms the basis for the trust_blueprint.pdf deliverable.

 #### Doctrine: From Leaderless Resistance to Cellular Sovereignty

 The history of resistance is a history of clandestine organization.
 Models range from the "leaderless resistance" of lone wolves or phantom cells, which maximize operational security at the cost of coordination, to more structured, hierarchical undergrounds.52 Analysis of historical movements, from the WWII French Resistance to the Provisional IRA, reveals that for complex, long-term operations requiring specialized skills and resource sharing, a structured yet decentralized cellular system is superior.53

 A clandestine cell system organizes operators into small, independent groups who know little to no information about members of other cells.53 This compartmentalization limits the damage that can be done by a compromised member.
 A well-designed network can support specialized cells for intelligence, logistics, communications, and direct action, coordinated through secure, asynchronous channels.
 The core principles are absolute: need-to-know, strict compartmentalization, and plausible deniability.

 #### The Cell Formation & Vetting Protocol

 The greatest vulnerability of any clandestine network is at its inception.
 High-security state organizations employ exhaustive, multi-stage vetting processes involving deep background checks, financial reviews, and interviews with associates—resources unavailable to a nascent cell.55 Conversely, historical resistance movements often relied on pre-existing, deep trusted ties like kinship or long-standing friendships, a luxury not always available when building a new network.59

 This creates a critical bootstrapping problem: how to establish trust in a trustless environment.
 The solution is to treat vetting not as a one-time, binary decision ("in" or "out"), but as a continuous, multi-layered process of escalating trust and verification.
 A new recruit must progress through a funnel, with each stage acting as a filter.
 This "progressive trust" model minimizes the potential damage from an infiltrator, as they are contained at a low-privilege level until they have proven their loyalty and competence over time through verifiable actions.

 The following protocol outlines a five-stage framework for this process.

 Stage